 No matter how close to shore, aquatic plants growing in public waters are owned by the State, which enforces strict regulations on vegetation removal, even for non-native and invasive species.
 Before attempting to control or remove any aquatic plants, contact your local Minnesota Department of Natural Resources office at (952) 496-4141.
 DNR staff can help identify plants, guide you through restrictions and assist in identifying whether a permit will be required.

 Eradicating all aquatic plants is neither practical nor wise, but by taking informed action against problematic plant species, lake users can enjoy the lakes they desire and maintain a healthy ecosystem.

 - Minnesota Department of Natural Resources:

 - DNR aquatic plant regulations and approved herbicides.

-There are also periodic classes on shorelines and rain gardens available held locally through the Blue Thumb Program.
-Grants and technical/design assistance are available through the PLSLWD after completion of the required classes.
+Grants and free technical project design assistance may be available for your project through PLSLWD and the Scott SWCD.
+Contact the Scott SWCD at 952-492-5425 for more information and help planning your project.
 The Blue Thumb Program also provides information on plant selection, DIY designs and local sources of native plants for shoreline stabilization.